troysalt/troysalt.github.io/_posts/QGIS_ChromeOS.md

 You'll notice the 3.4.4+14, if you see a different version, something went wrong.
 This is the version of QGIS in the repository, and is the latest Long Term Release (LTR).

 Note that there is a newer version of QGIS (3.10.X).
+My guess is that the latest version is on the Debain 10 (buster) repository.
+Perhaps when ChromeOS is updated to Debian 10 (buster),
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODMxOTQxMzk1LC0xNzM1MTIxNDY4LC0xMj
+eyJoaXN0b3J5IjpbLTIxMDI1NDUwNTYsLTE3MzUxMjE0NjgsLT
-MwOTQ0MTg2LC0xMjQ1NDk0NTQwXX0=
+EyMzA5NDQxODYsLTEyNDU0OTQ1NDBdfQ==
 -->